dimaszuda/APD-Detection-Yolov8/README.md

 # APD-Detection-Yolov8

 ## About
-This is a simple AI Application to detect Personel Protective Equipment (PPE) or <i> Alat Pelindung Diri <i>.
+This is a simple AI Application to detect Personel Protective Equipment (PPE) or <i> Alat Pelindung Diri </i>.
 I fine-tuned Yolov8n model with dataset to make model better detect PPE.
 I use streamlit framework as a dashboard application.
 This application can detect PPE through image or video even a YouTube video.
 You can use your own file or the sample data given.

 ## Dataset
-I am using dataset from kaggle "[Construction Site Safety Image Dataset Roboflow] (https://www.kaggle.com/datasets/snehilsanyal/construction-site-safety-image-dataset-roboflow)".
+I am using dataset from kaggle "[Construction Site Safety Image Dataset Roboflow](https://www.kaggle.com/datasets/snehilsanyal/construction-site-safety-image-dataset-roboflow)".
 I use this dataset because this dataset have been annotated and have enough label to detect PPE.

 ## Preview Dashboard
 ![[Preview Demo Video Detection]](./img/preview.png)